MatimotTheTimoters/landing-page/README.md

     - [x] font styling
     - [x] sizing and positioning

-10. Fix header stretching to the ends when zooming out
+10. [x] Fix header stretching to the ends when zooming out
-    - [ ] Maybe add a max-width property